jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Watch / Unwatch button

-Watch / Unwatch button is a feature of the Tick It site, users will have
+Watch / Unwatch button is a feature of the Tick It site giving users the ability to add or remove a watch object to a specific task.

 <details>
 <summary>Watch / Unwatch button image</summary>